bfcamara/bfcamara.com/content/posts/2024/2024-02-12-Aws-Cognito-Service2Service-Auth.md

          at Microsoft.AspNetCore.Diagnostics.DeveloperExceptionPageMiddlewareImpl.Invoke(HttpContext context)
 ```

-To fix it, before calling `MyService`, we need to be sure that we have a valid `access_token` to pass.
-Basically we need the following logic:
+To fix it, before calling `MyService`, we need to be sure that we have a valid
+`access_token` to pass as bearer token in the authorization header.
+Basically we
+need the following logic in the REST client:

 1. check if we have a valid `access_token`:

     - if no valid `access_token` exists, we need to **call the Authorization
-      Server passing the `client_id` and `client_secret` to get the
+      Server passing the `client_id` and `client_secret` to get a new
       `access_token`**

 1. Pass the `access_token` as a bearer token in the `Authorization` header.